 A little young bear covered in snow freckles, you were.
 Up above the fluffy cloud, do you miss me as much as I miss you?

 It would snow this year too and I’d look for silver trinkets on your fur but you wouldn’t be there.
 This winter, snow would burn.

 See also: How to take care of your dog in winter?

-But when I’d peek from that cedar window at the misshaped orb that’s moon, it will always look like you.
+But when I’d peek from that cedar window at the misshaped orb that’s the moon, it will always look like you.